mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 ## Changelog ##

 ### 0.2 ###
+* Shortcode can be configured to only show services in the next x months
+* Duties are now sorted by date when creating the roster table.
 * Implemented basic email notification two and 14 days before scheduled date
 * Email text still hard-coded